 What explains the difference?

 The answer is in his central chemoreceptors.
 This man has a chronic pulmonary disease, which means that he has had difficulty breathing for a while.
-His pCO2 has been elevated for months, maybe years -- and his central chemoreceptors have become habituated or used to it, just the way you get used to a bad smell in a room.
+His pCO2 has been elevated and his pH has been low for months, maybe years -- and his central chemoreceptors have become habituated or used to this, the way you get used to a bad smell in a room.
 They just don't notice any more!

 If his central chemoreceptors are no longer keeping track of his pCO2 and pH, though, what is keeping him breathing at all?

 He has a second set of chemoreceptors, the peripheral chemoreceptors.
-These are located in the carotid arteries and aorta, and they measure both pCO2, pH, and pO2.
+These are located in the carotid arteries and aorta, and they are affected by both pCO2, pH, and pO2.
+These chemoreceptors will tell him to breathe when he starts to run out of O2.

 The client with chronic bronchitis and a blue coloring (cyanosis) was given a pulse oximetry test which showed his hemoglobin was 90% saturated with Oxygen, too low.
 The doctor ordered low-flow Oxygen to raise his Oxygen saturation.